yli3/RepData_PeerAssessment1/PA1_template.md

 ## [1] 7
 ```

 It's worth also recognizing a limitation: this method is best when the dataset is large and there are more valid data points from which to calculate our interval averages.
-For the sake of completeness, here's a table of over how many days each of our imputed values was averaged:
+For the sake of completeness, here's a table showing over how many days each of our imputed interval values was averaged:

 ```r